-[8] In the subject office building, there has been a total of 67,801 square feet of office space subject to new leases since March 2011.
-A table of 14 leases shows rent rates from \$13.00 to \$20.00 per square foot.
-The mean and median rates were \$16.65 and \$16.50 per square foot, respectively.
-For those leases starting between July 2011 and July 2012, the mean and median were both \$17.75 per square foot.

-[9] Five of six 2012 leases in three other buildings had a rent rate of \$16.00 per square foot while the sixth was at \$13.00 per square foot.
-One of the other buildings was directly across 7 Street from the subject.
-These lease rates, along with those recent leases in the subject support a reduction in the office rental rate to \$17.00 per square foot for the subject building.

-[10] Differently classed properties should have different capitalization rates but for the current downtown office property assessments, those that are Class "A" buildings actually have the highest capitalization rate rather than the lowest rate which has historically been the case.
-Class "A" buildings are assessed using a 6.0 percent capitalization rate whereas Class "B" properties such as the subject have a 5.0 percent rate applied.
-Class "C" properties have a 5.5 percent rate applied.
+- [8] In the subject office building, there has been five new leases since May 2010.
+Three leases that commenced within the valuation year (July 2011 to June 2012), had rent rates of \$13.70 and \$14.00 per square foot.
+The lowest rate was from a March 2012 full floor lease.
+Seven leases in two other "B-" properties provided for rents between \$13.50 and \$18.00 per square foot. - [9] When questioned, the Complainant confirmed that the property fits properly into the "B-" class but its leasing history clearly shows that it cannot attract the same rents as other properties within that class. - [10] Differently classed properties should have different capitalization rates but for the current downtown office property assessments, Class "A" buildings actually have the highest capitalization rate rather than the lowest rate which has historically been the case.
+Class "A" buildings are assessed using a 6.0 percent capitalization rate whereas Class "B-" properties such as the subject have a 5.0 percent rate applied.
+Class "C" properties are assessed using a 5.5 percent capitalization rate.
 For the 2012 assessment, Class "B" properties were assessed using a 7.0 percent capitalization rate.
-An analysis of historical rate spreads between Class "A" and Class "B" capitalization rates has been from 0.5 to 1.5 percent with the mode being 0.5 percent.
-Going from a 7.0 percent capitalization rate for 2012 to a 5.0 percent rate for 2013 at least partially explains why the subject's assessment increased by 140 percent year over year.
-Changing the capitalization rate from 7.0 percent in 2012 to 5.0 percent for 2013 at least partially explains the 95 percent year over year assessment increase.

-[11] The Respondent applies incorrect net income amounts when deriving capitalization rates from sales.
+An analysis of historical rate spreads between Class "A" and Class "B" capitalization rates has been from 0.5 to 1.5 percent with the mode being 0.5 percent. - [11] The Respondent applies incorrect net income amounts when deriving capitalization rates from some sales.
 If a sale occurred in 2011, it is the 2011 (effective July 1, 2011) typical income that is used.
 Since typical incomes are based on lease transactions prior to the July 1 valuation date, some of the data could be up to two years old and not representative of 2011 market activity.
-The proper way to determine the appropriate typical income for input into a sale analysis is to use the typical amount for the assessment analysis year which is from July 1 to June 30.

-[12] In the Respondent's evidence, 16 office property sales had been analyzed for capitalization rate derivation.
-These were properties in all quality classes.
-Four were Class "B" properties.
+The proper way to determine the appropriate typical income for input into a sale analysis is to use the typical amount for the assessment valuation year which is from July 1 to June 30. - [12] In the Respondent's evidence, 16 office property sales had been analyzed for capitalization rate derivation.
+These were properties in the "A", "B" and "C" quality classes.
+Five were Class "B" or "B-" properties.
 Mean and median averages had been calculated for each class as well as for the total 16 sales.
-The Complainant started with the Respondent's data, removed three sales that were considered to be invalid sales and recalculated the remaining 13 data to reflect typical income for the correct time period.
+The Complainant started with the Respondent's data, removed three sales (including one "B" quality property) that were considered to be invalid sales and recalculated the typical income of some of the remaining 13 to reflect typical income for the correct time period.
 After the recalculations, some capitalization rates and the averages were higher than those of the Respondent.
-For Class "B" properties, the recalculated mean and median rates were from 5.02 to 5.60 percent.
-Analysis of the total array of sales indicates that capitalization rates are essentially the same for Classes "A" and "B" properties.
-For this reason, a base rate of 6.0 percent should be selected for application to "A" properties and then the historical hierarchy needs to be recognized by setting the "B" capitalization rate 0.5 percent higher than the "A" rate.
+For Class "B" and "B-" properties, the recalculated mean and median rates were from 5.02 to 5.60 percent.
+Analysis of the total array of sales indicates that capitalization rates which averaged from 5.24 to 5.89 percent are essentially the same for Classes "A" and "B" properties.
+For this reason, a base rate of 6.0 percent can be selected for application to "A" properties and then the historical hierarchy needs to be recognized.
+The "B"

+capitalization rate should be set at the "A" rate (6.00 percent) plus 0.5 percent.
 This action would preserve historical trends.